Easy Wall-Mounted DIY Spice Rack

 I painted the cabinet and stained the shelves.
 One way to customize this project is to use a different type of wood for the shelves.
 Woods like cherry, oak or mahogany would look great with the painted cabinet.

 I wanted to keep this project simple so I painted the cabinet with this chalk-type paint.
-Unlike other types of paint, we don’t need to apply a primer to the wood before applying a chalk-type paint.
+Unlike other types of paint, you don’t need to apply a primer to the wood before applying a chalk-type paint.

 Related: How to Stop Knots From Bleeding Through Paint